Centuri Holdings, Inc. research snapshot

 Business essence

-Centuri is paid by regulated utility companies to build, maintain, and modernize their electric and natural gas infrastructure.
+Centuri is paid by regulated utility companies to build, maintain, and modernize their electric and natural gas infrastructure, with growing exposure to distributed power and data center related work.
 Customers pay because utilities need specialized labor, safety credentials, equipment, and geographic coverage that is often more efficient to outsource than to build internally.
-Question: if utilities bring more work in-house or if non-union competitors undercut on price, what protects Centuri's revenue and margins?
+The Q1 2026 figures show the model working: revenue up 31%, gross profit up 76%, and record backlog.
+Question: if utilities bring more work in house or if lower cost competitors undercut on price, what protects Centuri's revenue and margins?

 Moat

-The moat comes from multiyear customer relationships, a seven-company operating model that provides broad geographic and capability coverage, safety and regulatory credentials built over decades (some operating companies have served their regions for more than 100 years), and the scale to handle large, complex projects.
+The moat comes from multiyear customer relationships, a seven-company operating model spanning gas, electric, union, and non-union markets across the U.S. and Canada, safety and regulatory credentials built over more than a century of operations, and the scale to handle large, complex projects.
 Brand and switching costs are modest, and there is no patent or technology barrier.
-Question: will these relationship and scale advantages persist as utility procurement processes become more competitive and technology-driven?
+The J.J.
+White acquisition and data center awards show management using scale to expand into faster growing niches.
+Question: will these relationship and scale advantages persist as utility procurement becomes more competitive and technology driven?

 Munger risk inversion

-The thesis can fail through customer concentration (a few large utilities represent a significant portion of revenue), union labor cost inflation or shortage, project timing variability that causes quarterly earnings volatility, high debt leverage that limits financial flexibility, heavy depreciation and amortization that depresses reported earnings and may obscure true cash generation, the limited post-IPO track record, and the risk that utility capital spending growth slows due to rate regulation or economic conditions.
-Question: where is an analyst most likely to confuse utility infrastructure spending tailwinds with Centuri-specific competitive advantage?
+The thesis can fail through customer concentration (a few large utilities represent a significant share of revenue), union labor cost inflation or shortage, project and storm timing variability that makes quarterly results unpredictable, negative free cash flow despite revenue growth, high debt leverage that limits financial flexibility, thin GAAP profitability that obscures the cash reality of the business, the short post-IPO track record, and the risk that utility capital spending growth slows with rate regulation or economic conditions.
+Question: where is an analyst most likely to confuse strong backlog growth with a durable, high-margin competitive advantage?

 Management